feifei1002/chatbot-intranet/README.md

 ### In the Backend
 - Clone the repository: https://git.cardiff.ac.uk/c21089970/chatbot-intranet-api
-- Add the api keys to environment variables
+- Add the API keys and instances to environment variables
 - Open a terminal
 - Run ```pip install```
 - Run ```uvicorn main:app --reload```